 To locate a BCIN certified designer (or any of the above), the ministry provides a public register for consumers.
 You can find it online here.

 Yes!
 We work with several Canadian house plans designers.
 However, at this time, only three provide the BCIN for their designs.
+When you find the design you like, you can submit a request for modification and ask for the BCIN.
+The designer will provide a quote and timeline for the BCIN certification (please note - it could take 2-3 weeks).
 You can find each of these house designers’ plans at the links provided below:

 https://www.theplancollection.com/house-plans/designer-55